Craving a tropical getaway but stuck within NSW? There’s one place to go – and that’s Lord Howe Island!

 How to get there:

-Air Link flies to and from Lightning Ridge, via Walgett every Tuesday and Thursday as part of our scheduled services from Dubbo Airport.
+Air Link flies to and from Lightning Ridge, via Walgett every Monday and Friday as part of our scheduled services from Dubbo Airport.
 Connecting flights from Sydney are operated by Regional Express Airlines.
-Flights from Brisbane, Essendon and Newcastle are available but will need an overnight stay in Dubbo.
+Flights from Brisbane, Essendon and Newcastle are available but may require an overnight stay in Dubbo.
 Alternatively, Air Link can provide air charter options for those travellers wishing to set their own schedule.